tomneda/DABstar/README.md

 Beside many small things under the hood I did major changes in the Look & Feel and mainly in the service selection.
 So I decide to make a major step to version 2 in the version numbering.

-[DABstar](https://github.com/tomneda/DABstar) is originally forked from Jan van Katwijk's great work of [Qt-DAB](https://github.com/JvanKatwijk/qt-dab) from [commit](https://github.com/JvanKatwijk/qt-dab/commits/b083a8e169ca2b7dd47167a07b92fa5a1970b249) ([tree](https://github.com/JvanKatwijk/qt-dab/tree/b083a8e169ca2b7dd47167a07b92fa5a1970b249)) from 2023-05-30.
+[DABstar](https://github.com/tomneda/DABstar) was originally forked from Jan van Katwijk's great work of [Qt-DAB](https://github.com/JvanKatwijk/qt-dab) from [commit](https://github.com/JvanKatwijk/qt-dab/commits/b083a8e169ca2b7dd47167a07b92fa5a1970b249) ([tree](https://github.com/JvanKatwijk/qt-dab/tree/b083a8e169ca2b7dd47167a07b92fa5a1970b249)) from 2023-05-30.
 Some fixes afterwards to Qt-DAB are included.

-As there are huge changes made from my side and there will be bigger changes in the future, I decided to give it the new name **DABstar**.
+As there are huge changes and additions (but also reductions) made from my side and there will be bigger changes in the future, I decided to give it the new name **DABstar**.

 I saw that with starting of Qt-DAB 6.x, it uses also new code parts and ideas from here.
 I am very appreciated about this :smiley:.